 June 16, 2012

-The woman must place her weight on the ball of her foot in order to pivot as if on a fixed pin.
-But she does not pivot her whole body, she only pivots her lower body from the waist down.
-The waist is like the swivel that joins the upper body and the lower body.
-Since her torso is attached to his torso in the embrace, she needs to rotate her lower body sideways in order to move around him.
+To pivot effectively, a woman must anchor her weight on the ball of her foot, rotating as if around a fixed pin.
+However, she does not turn her entire body—only the lower half, from the waist down.
+The waist serves as a swivel, linking the upper and lower body.
+Because her torso remains connected to her partner’s in the embrace, she must rotate her lower body sideways to move around him.
 This technique is known as dissociation.

-An experienced woman knows that a subtle twist of her torso by the man indicates and must result in a big rotation of her lower body.
-The man leads her by turning her torso slightly in the direction he wants her to move.
-On receiving the signal, she needs to swivel her hips and pivot her lower body in that direction.
-In this twisted posture she can place her right leg on his right, or her left leg on his left, while her torso remain attached to his torso in close embrace.
-The rotation of her hips needs not to be huge.
-In most cases a 45° rotation of the hips will enable her to step to his side.
-In some cases, such as in molinete, gancho and back sacada, a greater rotation of the hips is required.
+An experienced dancer understands that a subtle twist of her torso by the man should result in a significant rotation of her lower body.
+He leads by gently turning her torso in the intended direction.
+Upon receiving this signal, she must swivel her hips and pivot accordingly.
+In this twisted posture, she can place her right leg alongside his right or her left alongside his left, all while maintaining the connection between their torsos in close embrace.
+This hip rotation need not be extreme—a 45° turn is usually sufficient to step to his side.
+However, certain movements—such as the molinete, gancho, and back sacada—require a greater degree of rotation.

 Subscribe to: